maniospas/objwrap/README.md

 # objwrap

-*Easy object wrapping for Python.*
+*Easy object wrapping in Python.*

+This package enables creation of transparent objects that wrap others already in memory.
+Basically, it offers a more sophisticated view over `getattr` that hand

 ## :rocket: Quickstart
+First install the latest version of the package with `pip install --upgrade objwrap`.

 Define custom classes that wrap object attribute getters (including built-in getters like `__add__`).